fluencelabs/fRPC-Substrate/README.md

 * the wasm modules and config are uploaded to IPFS node where deal-participating peer's workers can fetch the package by CID (2)
 * get back CID and update local file(s) (3)
 * if a deal is already in place, which was so you could run the Quickstart demo *quickly*, either update the existing deal or create a new one: **create a new one!** (4)
 * now you have to get involved! you are presented with the uri to get metamask to ask you to sign your escrow payment to the contract (5).
 Copy and paste the uri to your browser and eventually, Metamask should pop-up with a signing request.
-The transaction displays only in hex, so double check the other request params to make sure you're signing the Fluence Mumbai testnet transaction.
+The transaction displays only in hex, so double check the other request params to make sure you're signing the Aurora testnet transaction.
 This is what you should see:
 ![Sign TX](./images/sign_tx_metamask.png)
 * once you signed the transaction and the contract was successfully updated, we are done (6) !

-Fluence CLI did a hole bunch of work for us behind the scenes and signing the transaction is a lot quicker than entering (virtual) credit card information.
+Fluence CLI did a bunch of work for us behind the scenes and signing the transaction is a lot quicker than entering (virtual) credit card information.
 The parametric details necessary to write Aqua scripts are save in [deals.aqua](./.fluence/aqua/deals.aqua) and serves as an important dependency in your Aqua scripts, as we'll see in the next section.

 Note that the deal's section in [fluence.yaml](./fluence.yaml) specifies the number of workers that should be deployed specified by *targetWorkers*.
 The default is three (3) and can be customized.
 It is important to note that this is a desire not a guarantee as the actual deployment depends on the number of peers willing to participate in the deal.
 Currently, *all* the testnet peers operate by Fluence will participate in your deal.